kagron/irb/README.md

 5. Reindex User tables if needed `rake searchkick:reindex class=User`
 6. Restart the nginx server by typing in `service nginx restart`.
 If deploying to a new server, you will likely need to set the rails environment to production instead of development
 7. Check the website
-8. If needed, nginx logs everything to `/var/log/nginx/error.log` if it's stricly a nginx error, otherwise your errors will likely end up in `/var/www/irb/log/production.rb`.
+8. If needed, nginx logs everything to `/var/log/nginx/error.log` if it's stricly a nginx error, otherwise your errors will likely end up in `/var/www/irb/log/production.log` if in production, otherwise it's `/var/www/irb/log/development.log`.

 ## Implementing AU's Single Sign On